 The garden boasts a renowned collection of wisteria and the most important collection of agapanthus in Europe.
 During the visit you can enjoy a beautiful view of the city and the sea, where the Gallinara island dominates.

-Finally, of great interest is the excursion to the Gallinara island, reachable by boat from Alassio, but where mooring is not allowed.
-Protected as a regional nature reserve, it is covered by luxuriant Mediterranean vegetation, and has notable naturalistic-environmental aspects: the herring gulls live and nest on the island and over 200 floristic species grow.
+Of great interest is the excursion to the island Gallinara, reachable by boat from Alassio, but where mooring is not allowed.
+Protected as a regional nature reserve, it is covered by lush Mediterranean vegetation, and has considerable naturalistic-environmental aspects: the real seagulls live on the island and over 200 floristic species grow.

-Its high and rugged coasts, shaped by erosion, hide sea caves.
+Its high and cliff coasts, modeled by erosion, hide marine caves.

 Worth a visit and of course a taste!